Techwithram/Edge-AI-Semiconductor-Defect-Classification_DeeptechHackathon_2026/README.md

 ├── docs/           # Detailed documentation
 └── README.md
 ```
+📊 Dataset details and source information are documented in the [dataset](dataset/) directory, including a reference to the original Kaggle dataset.

 ## ⚙️Edge Deployment Strategy

 The trained model is exported to the ONNX format to ensure portability across edge platforms.
 The target deployment flow uses **NXP eIQ**, focusing on: